 Who Issues the Certificate of Incorporation in Singapore?

 In Singapore, the Accounting and Corporate Regulatory Authority is the Registrar of Companies.

 It is the sole agency that manages business registration in the country, and it issues an e-notification of incorporation upon successfully completing the incorporation procedure.

 The e-notification will be emailed out to the officers of the company and the person in charge of the incorporation filings, and it does not bear any signature.

 At times, companies may require signed copies of the Certificate of Incorporation to be submitted to other parties in the course of their business.

 In such cases, an electronic Certificate of Incorporation can be purchased for a fee of S$50 via BizFile at any time.
 It can also be bought multiple times after the incorporation from ACRA, and such certificates are duly electronically signed.

 Only position holders (business owners, company officers, authorised representatives, partners in the case of LLPs and LPs) and authorised Corporate Service Providers (CSP) of the entity can log into the BizFile to make such a purchase.

 Where Can You Obtain a Certificate of Incorporation in Singapore?

-If a hard copy of the certificate is needed, the same can be obtained via BizFile under a similar process, and the hardcopy certificate will be available for collection at the ACRA reception on the next working day and 24 hours after successful payment.
-Alternatively, you may also request ACRA to post the certificate to a specified address.
+- If you require a hard copy of the certificate, you can also retrieve it via BizFile.
+The hardcopy certificate will be available for collection at the ACRA reception on the next working day and within 24 hours after successful payment